ELF-Lab/ParserTools/csv2fst/docs/howto.md

 ## The `ParserTools/csv2fst/csv2lexc.py` script

-How to compile lexc-files (for nouns and verbs) using `csv2lexc.py`:
+To compile lexc-files (for nouns and verbs) using `csv2lexc.py`, OjibweMorph and OPDDatabase (or a different set of morphological paradigms and another lexical database) are required for compilation.
+You may have already used these repositories in previous steps.

 ```
-# OjibweMorph and OPDDatabase (or a different set of morphological paradigms and another lexical database)
-# are required for compilation
 $ export MORPHOLOGY_DIR=/path/to/OjibweMorph
 $ export LEXICAL_DIR=/path/to/OPDDatabase